fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; Dark roasts have ruled the shelves for most of…

 Arabica and robusta coffee plants are completely different.
 Besides tasting different, they have different chemical makeups and growing needs.

 For our discussion, taste is the more important difference.
 In general, robusta beans will be much more bitter and flatter in taste.
 They have more caffeine but are also higher in chlorogenic acid.
 That’s where the bitterness comes from.
-Arabica coffee also has about twice the amount of natural sugars than robusta.
+Arabica coffee also has about twice the amount of natural sugars as Robusta.

-Having said that, some high-end roasters and starting to work with robusta beans.
+Having said that, some high-end roasters are starting to work with robusta beans.
 They’re looking for ways to coax a more pleasant, even enjoyable, flavor from these outcasts.

 Specialty coffee is almost exclusively arabica beans.
 But the taste comes at a price.